 Statin medications were approved for use in the US in 1987.
-As of 2009, the revenue for these drugs was approximately 29 billion dollars (that year).

 Although they do work very successfully at lowering LDL cholesterol (the main carriers of cholesterol in the body) – which is what they are made to do – cholesterol does not directly give you heart disease (see post ‘some clarity on cholesterol’).
 Researchers say statins have failed to substantially improve cardiovascular outcomes, stating that ‘statistical deception’ was used to inflate claims about their effectiveness.
 The effect of the drugs on the population is called the ‘absolute risk,’ which has shown that statins benefit only about 1% of the population.
 Sellers, however, don’t present the 1% effect to the public.
 Instead they transform the 1% effect using another statistic, called the “relative risk,” which creates the appearance that statins benefit 30-50% of the population.

 This is how they were sold to doctors, and to the public.

 Along with the myths that were sold to us regarding cholesterol was the idea that statins would reduce Alzheimer’s.
 But one look at an actual mechanism the body uses to prevent Alzheimer’s-related plaque build up tells a very different story.

 It remains unclear what causes Alzheimer’s, and there are various theories.
 But we do know a few things: there is a build-up of amyloid beta plaque in the brain and twists of tau proteins inside the neurons, leading to eventual damage and death of neurons.

 Amyloid beta plaques are present in small quantities in a normal brain, and though the function is unclear, they appear to be related to protection from oxidative stress as well as providing protection from microbes.
 In a normal brain amyloid beta rises while we are awake, then falls during sleep.